-Sweden’s funding to global health stood at US$508 million in 2015, or 7% of its total ODA.
-This is below the average among members of the Development Assistance Committee of the OECD (DAC; 9%).
-ODA to health has remained rather stable since 2013 in absolute amounts.
+Sweden’s funding to global health stood at US$506 million in 2015 (latest year for which complete data is available), or 7% of its total official development assistance (ODA).
+This is slightly below the average among members of the Development Assistance Committee of the OECD (DAC; 9%).
+Development funding for health has remained rather stable since 2013 in absolute amounts.
 Health features prominently in the priorities set in Sweden’s 2016 Aid Policy Framework.

-Sexual and reproductive health and rights (SRHR) is one of six objectives of the policy; funding to this area is expected to increase under the strategy.
-In the first three months of 2017, in response to the US decision to cut funding to organization providing abortion-related services, the Swedish Government announced increased support to the area: this includes increased support to the UN Family and Population Fund (UNFPA), a €20 million pledge to the ‘She Decides’ initiative (a fund established by the Netherlands to counter the anticipated impact of cuts in US funding), and strengthened involvement towards organizations working around abortion.
+SRHR is one of six objectives of the policy; funding to this area is increasing under the strategy.
+In 2017, in response to the US decision to cut funding to organizations providing abortion-related services, the Swedish government announced increased support to the area: this includes increased support to the UN Family and Population Fund (UNFPA), a €20 million pledge (US$22 million) to the ‘She Decides’ initiative (a fund established by the Netherlands to counter the anticipated impact of cuts in US funding), and strengthened involvement towards organizations working around abortion.

-According to the government’s 2015-2019 strategy for SRHR in sub-Saharan Africa, Sweden will allocate US$42 million per year in this region specifically.
-Funding will focus on four main issues: 1) women’s and children’s health, 2) access to education about SRHR to young women and men, and LGBT, 3) health systems strengthening (HSS) to enable greater access to healthcare, and 4) strengthening of democracy and gender equality based on a human-rights approach.
+According to the government’s 2015-2019 strategy for SRHR in sub-Saharan Africa, Sweden will allocate SEK1,750 million (US$204 million) in this region specifically.
+Funding will focus on four main issues: 1) women’s and children’s health, 2) access to education about SRHR for young women and men, and the LGBT community; 3) health systems strengthening (HSS) to enable greater access to healthcare; and 4) strengthening of democracy and gender equality based on a human-rights approach.
 HIV/AIDS interventions are integrated within the first two objectives of the strategy.